 - Dried moss – great to damp things down a bit;

 - Rotten hardwood.
-A spongy white-rot is lovely but some types of rot produce a fuel that burns too hot in which case – stuff some dried grass or moss on top;
+A spongy white-rot is lovely but some types of brown-rot produce a fuel that burns too hot in which case – stuff some dried grass or moss on top;

 - Dried dung.
-Species of faeces isn’t important but it should be a herbivore – deer, rabbit or horse;
+Species of faeces isn’t important but it must be a herbivore – deer, rabbit or horse;

 - Turf mould – little tiny crumbly bits of turf or peat – just a soupçon;

 - Old denim – I haven’t tried this but I’m told it’s good.
 However, we also know that bees react badly to blue dyes;